7 Stories That Prove The Importance of Teamwork

 On the telephone, there was a message from the front desk.
 They said that housekeeping had removed the half croissant from the room, assuming that upon arrival, they would prefer a fresh pastry.
 So the front desk contacted the kitchen to set aside a croissant, and room service was informed that upon request, they would need to deliver the pastry.

 The level of teamwork and communication between different departments in the hotel was simply magical.
 All participants understood the end result – customer satisfaction.
 And everyone accepted their role in making the experience fantastic.

-It shows that in order to achieve satisfaction on different levels within the organisation, employees should be empowered to be creative, intuitive, thorough, and generous.
+It shows that in order to achieve satisfaction on different levels within the organization, employees should be empowered to be creative, intuitive, thorough, and generous.

 3. Steve Jobs: “Technology alone is not enough.”

 In 1986, shortly after he was forced out of Apple, Steve Jobs bought a small computer manufacturer named (drumroll) Pixar.